GuidesI'm Getting Paid

 Sign in with your email, Google, or GitHub account.
 If you don’t have a MyPact account yet, you can create one in seconds — it’s free.

-Connect the same wallet address that the creator specified in the agreement.
+If the agreement creator specified your wallet address, make sure you connect that same address.
 If you connect a different wallet, you won’t be able to approve.

 Make sure your wallet is on the correct network: